2019 Workshop Schedule (Please fill out form below for inquiries)

 I not only learned so much more than what I expected from attending Judith’s workshop, but I also felt as though the experience answered many of the questions I have had in my studio practice through the last several years.
 Judith is a highly knowledgeable teacher who is willing to share her wisdom with her students.
 I appreciated her generosity with her time and expertise, and am grateful that I had this unique opportunity of learning alongside her and other students.
 Although the workshop is advertised as intro-level Nihonga, it is intensive and comprehensive, and appropriate for professional artists who have a clear sense of their style and craftsmanship.

-Yuko Oda, Visual Artist, Associate Professor, Brooklyn, NY, Yuko's website
+Yuko Oda, Visual Artist, Professor, University of Massachusetts, Yuko's website

 I made contact with Judy online in 2013 while desparately looking for answers to a practice I had been working on, mostly experiments, which had a number of resemblances with Nihonga.
 I believe she was the teacher/mentor I was looking for all this while and feel fortunate that we crossed ways.
 It was almost a year of interactions, long distance critiques where she took time to understand my practice while patiently introducing me to the tenets of Nihonga.
 She was particularly encouraging to keep sanctity of ones own course.
 She not only helped me with unknotting a million doubts that I had in my newly discovered path, but also helped for a foundation to my art practice and opened many more avenues for explorations.
 In the Fall of 2014, Judy was generous to invite me to her Nihonga workshop in Connecticut on a scholarship.
 It is a gesture that I will always owe to her, given my need at that point to be able to learn the art in person and to see her demonstrate.
 Judy has a vast knowledge about her subject and what I like most is that she is a person who loves to break the rules and follow her own path and encourage students to do the same.
 Her particular teaching that I will carry with me for a long time is that "in Art (as in life) there is no right or wrong, it's just cause and effect".
 Judy's deep concern for her students' well being and her passion to spread her learning with sincerity and honesty is something in her that I highly respect.
 She is a beautiful addition to your art practice in case you want to learn about Nihonga, alchemy or are interested in delving into natural media.
 She is someone who will always hold a special position in my art practice and I owe her a lot of what I know as an artist today.